 Analyses were performed using the statistical software for data processing SPSS version 20.0.
-The frequencies of categorical variables were tested by using χ^2 test with Yates's correction and

-Fisher exact test.
-Overall survival and recurrence-free survival analysis in relation to Claudin-4 expression was presented with Kaplan-Meier curves. $P \le 0.05$ values were considered statistically significant.
+The frequencies of categorical variables were tested by using the $\chi 2$ test with Yates's correction and Fisher's exact test.
+Overall survival and recurrence-free survival analysis about Claudin-4 expression were presented with Kaplan-Meier curves. $P \leq 0.05$ values were considered statistically significant.